spacehuhn/ArduinoARPspoof/README.md

 ## License

-This project is licensed under the MIT License - see the [license file](LICENSE) file for details.
+This project is licensed under the MIT License - see the [license file](LICENSE) for details.

 ## Sources and additional links